-9. Charter flight costs are much more competitive to group rates than they used to be.
+9. Charter flight costs can be much more competitive to group rates than they used to be.

-As airlines get smarter and smarter with route planning and more efficient with the ways they utilize their aircraft to maximize revenue per seat, planes are usually traveling at capacity with a full passenger load.
-This makes it harder to find and more costly to reserve group space.
-Don’t get us wrong, the market for charter airlines is equally dynamic, but with the right charter broker on your team, you will find the gap between group fare costs and the costs to charter may not be as much as you expected.
+As airlines get better at route planning and more efficient with the ways they utilize their aircraft to maximize revenue per seat, planes are usually traveling at capacity with a full passenger load.
+This makes it harder to find, and more costly to reserve group space.
+Don’t get us wrong, the market for charter airlines is equally dynamic, but with the right charter partner on your side, you may find the gap between group fare costs and the costs to charter is closer than you expected.

-At a minimum, if you have a large group, contact us today for an initial estimate to determine how much it will be to charter a plane and if it might be an option for your large group.
+At a minimum, if you have a large group, reach out to us for an initial estimate to determine how much it will be to charter a plane and if it might be an option for your large group.
 With the amount of money you are going to spend on the flights, your boss (or your client) will be happy that you looked into all options to get the best value.